breatheco-de/content/src/content/lesson/what-is-JWT-and-how-to-implement-with-Flask.md

 }
 ```

 That is it!
-As you can see it's very simple to integrate JWT into your application using Flask/Python, just two steps on the backend and two steps on the front-ent.
+As you can see it's very simple to integrate JWT into your application using Flask/Python, just three steps on the backend and two steps on the front-ent.
 For any questions you can contact me on twitter [@alesanchezr](https://4geeksacademy.com) or use the #public-support channel on 4Geeks Academy's Slack community.